MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 + The memory it allocates.
 + Through internal and external fragmentation.
 + By storing metadata.
 Fragmentation as well as storing metadata causes the memory allocated to be more than the requested amount of memory to be allocated.
-A good allocator tries to minimize this by reducing the amount of fragmentation and only storing as much metadata as necessary.
+A good allocator tries to minimise this by reducing the amount of fragmentation and only storing as much metadata as necessary.
 As for quality of the allocation the allocator must return an address to the requesting program and that address could be bad for a couple of reasons such as locality reasons.

 There are two forms of fragmentation that can occur:
 + Internal fragmentation when an object is allocated that is smaller than the chunk of memory it was given.
 + External fragmentation which occurs when there is wasted space between chunks of allocated memory making it difficult at times to allocate new memory.

-Some important notes on the metadata stored are that the metadata is not ever visible to the end user and that some metadata will always be required.
+Some important notes on the metadata stored are that the metadata is never visible to the end user and that some metadata will always be required.
 Take the example of the C standard libraries malloc and free functions @c_standard:

 #figure(
   [